 12. Consider getting a medical check-up: If you haven’t been active or have any health concerns, it’s a good idea to consult with a healthcare professional before starting any new exercise routine.

 Most important of all, don’t give up!
-It can be hard in those early days but it’s important to persist and give it time, and before you know it you’ll be enjoying heading out for a run!
+It can be hard in those early days but it’s important to persist and give it time, and before you know it you’ll be signing up for a 5k running event!
 Good luck!

 Please note: This post contains affiliate links.
 You don’t pay any extra and I earn a small commission – you can read more in my Disclosure Policy.